2016 Schedule of Events*

-*All proceeds go to the Citizens for Miami County Park District
+*All proceeds go to the Friends of the Miami County Park District Fund

-Back by popular demand is our corn shooter where you can test your aim by shooting at various targets.
+Back by popular demand is our corn cannon where you can test your aim by shooting at various targets.

 Cost: Two shots for $1

 You won’t want to miss wagon rides around the farm.The route takes you down a charming farm lane lined with scarecrows, around the farm fields and by the beautiful Knoop Homestead and cemetery.
 There is no charge for the wagon rides.
-Last ride is at 4:45 p.m. each day.
+Last ride is at 6:45 p.m. on Saturday and 4:45 p.m. on Sunday.

 Kiddie Tractor Pull